 When you contact us about one of your rights under this section, we’ll need to verify that you are the right person before we disclose or delete anything.
 For example, if you are a user, we will need you to contact us from the email address associated with your account.
 You can also designate an authorized agent to make a request on your behalf by giving us written authorization.
 We may still require you to verify your identity with us.

 Controllers and Responsible Companies

-Sphere Plugin’s Services are worldwide.
-Different Sphere Plugins companies are the controller (or co-controllers) of personal information, which means that they are the company responsible for processing that information, based on the particular service and the location of the individual using our Services.
+Sphere Plugins’s Services are worldwide.
+Different Sphere Plugins companies are the controller (or co-controller) of personal information, which means that they are the company responsible for processing that information, based on the particular service and the location of the individual using our Services.

 Depending on the Services you use, more than one company may be the controller of your personal data.
 Generally, the “controller” is the Sphere Plugins company that entered into the contract with you under the Terms of Service for the product or service you use.
-In addition, Sphere Plugins Inc., our US-based company, is the controller for some of the processing activities across all of our Services worldwide.
+In addition, Sphere Plugins, our India-based company, is the controller for some of the processing activities across all of our Services worldwide.

 How to Reach Us

 Other Things You Should Know (Keep Reading!)

 - In the case of US based entities, entering into European Commission approved standard contractual arrangements with them, or ensuring they have signed up to the EU-US Privacy Shield; or